fpereiro/proof/notes.md

 ## f (find leftmost)

-f    (2m+1s) // Go left until schwa is found; when schwa is found, go one more to the left and call f1 with the same arguments. f1   (2m+1s) // Go right until 3rd (symbolic) argument OR blank square is found; if 3rd argument found, -> to the 1st argument; if blank square is found, go one to the right and call f2 with the same arguments. f2   (2m+1s) // If the square is blank, go one to the right and -> to the 2nd argument; if it contains the 3rd argument, -> to the 1st argument; if it is not blank and it does not contain the 3rd argument, go one to the right and call f1 with the same arguments.
+f    (2m+1s) // Go left until schwa is found; when schwa is found, go one more to the left and call f1 with the same arguments. f1   (2m+1s) // Go right until 3rd (symbolic) argument OR blank square is found; if 3arg is found, -> to the 1st argument; if blank square is found, go one to the right and call f2 with the same arguments. f2   (2m+1s) // If the square is blank, go one to the right and -> to the 2nd argument; if it contains the 3arg, -> to the 1st argument; if it is not blank and it does not contain the 3arg, go one to the right and call f1 with the same arguments.

 Interdependencies:
    - f1 and f2 are for internal use of f (that is, they're only called by f and no other function).